 Do you have experience in playing with fire?
 Submit your own vision for the 2019 competition.

 The Bend Cultural Tourism Fund is a grant program created to enhance Bend’s economy through engaging visitors with the lifestyle, art and history of Bend.
 From musical acts to art exhibits to film festivals, the BCTF supports cultural opportunities that draw visitors to Bend.

 Lay It Out Events is honored and grateful to be the the recipient of a Bend Cultural Tourism Grant, which has funded expanded outreach and marketing for the Fire Pit and Sculpture Competition, contributing to the cultural life in Bend.
 The 2018 competition will showcase submissions from throughout Oregon and Washington in part as a result of this funding.

 Lay It Out Events is excited to be partnering with the City of Redmond and RCAAP for the first public art placement generated by the OWF Fire Competition.
 With the advent of Art Around the Clock , Redmond’s outdoor public art gallery, this public placement is part of an ever growing cultural legacy.

 Watch gifted carvers from throughout Central Oregon transform blocks of ice into works of art, showcased throughout the festival on Saturday and Sunday.
 The Ice Carving Competition is sponsored by Hayden Homes, building better communities since 1989.

 CENTRAL OREGON LIGHT ART

 Light up the banks of the Deschutes River

-Light art is a traditional way to illuminate and celebrate the night at these dark times of the year, beginning when candles and torches were the only source of light.
-With the advent of modern ways of creatively thinking about light and technology these installations have come to become focal events in themselves in Europe and more recently in North America as well.
-Now we bring that modern tradition to Bend.
+Light art is a traditional way to celebrate the night during these dark times of the year, originating when candles and torches were the only source of light.
+With the advent of modern ways of creatively thinking about light and technology these installations have become focal events in themselves — in Europe, and more recently, in North America.
+This year, Oregon WinterFest brings this modern tradition to Bend.